andersonopt/website/content/blog/product-release-notes-3-26-20.md

 ## Tree Cover and Depth-to-Bedrock in New Geo Analysis

-You can now evaluate and automatically remove land with tree cover from your buildable area constraint maps and acreage calculations. _(Data source: National Land Cover Database (NLCD) 2016)_
+You can now evaluate and automatically remove land with tree cover from your buildable area constraint maps and acreage calculations. _(Data source: National Land Cover Database (NLCD) 2016;_ Multi-Resolution Land Characteristics (MRLC) consortium_)_

 * Just check the 'Remove trees from buildable area' box if you want to remove areas with tree cover from your buildable acreage calculation and buildable area map.
+* Under 'show advanced,' you can choose to specify the max tree cover percentage.
+We'll then exclude any land with a higher percent tree cover from your buildable area calculations.

+We've also added an optional Depth to Bedrock parameter in the new Geo Analysis task (Data Source: USA Soils Bedrock Depth; USDA NRCS, Esri).

+* Set a minimum depth to bedrock value, if desired.
+* Double-click the units (e.g. ft) to choose a different unit for that field.
-* Under 'show advanced' in the new Geo Analysis task section, you can specify a % of tree coverage that you'd like to remove.
+* Under 'show advanced,' you can set a custom buffer around that hazard as well, if desired.

-We've also added a Depth to Bedrock layer

-We've also added a Depth-to-Bedrock setting where you can specify a minimum depth-to-bedrock distance analysis (setting) - NLCD 2016 (National Land Cover Database)

 ![](/images/TreesDepthtoBedrock.png)

 ## Constraint Map Legend

-Once you run Geo Analysis,
+We've added a legend to the map for the new Geo Analysis constraint maps.

+* Click on any of the constraint layers in the legend to toggle that layer on and off.

 ![](/images/LegendConstraintMap.png)

 ## Southern Slope Aspect

-In Geo Analysis, if any land is marked as a hazard because it exceeds the max slope (%) you set, we will continue to denote those high slope areas in yellow, but we will also shade Southern-facing slopes differently so that you can identify areas that still may be buildable.
+See which slope hazards are southern-facing in the new Geo Analysis constraint maps.

+* We now style southern-facing slopes that exceed your max slope % (set in the new Geo Analysis parameters box) with slightly different styling than non-Southern slope hazards.

 ![](/images/SouthernAspect.png)